hanai3Bi/Switch-OC-Suite/README.md

 **Notice**:
 - **Patching SysNAND is NOT recommended**.
 Since system files are directly altered, you could **NOT** boot to stock(OFW) until you revert the patch, and ban risks exist (?).
 - **Restoring pcv backup is required before updating** Horizon OS and booting OFW.
 Launch the `patcher.te` script to restore your backup.
+- **Do NOT forget to reapply ptm-patch** after changing RAM OC clock.

 **Steps:**
 1. Make sure you are running targeted HOS (12.1.0), and have `prod.keys` *with latest master key (0b)* dumped by [Lockpick_RCM](https://github.com/shchmue/Lockpick_RCM).